mobgen/halo-documentation/pages/cms/segmentation/cms_segmentation_operations.md

 Since localization texts are just a special way to segment your content, you can create texts in different languages:

 - Attach some language tags to your content structure as described [here](./cms_content_module_structure.html#apply-a-segmentation-tag-to-a-content-item).
 - Create a localized field.
-If you are not sure how to create a field in a Content structure refer to [this documentation](./cms_content_module_structure.html#fields).
+If you are not sure how to create a field in a content structure refer to [this documentation](./cms_content_module_structure.html#fields).
 - Go to a content item in the '*Content tab*'.
 - Select the localized field and add some texts in different languages.